 Texas is known for its motorcycle culture.
-Due the geographic size of Texas, there are many open roads and different terrains that make riding an exhilarating experience.
+Due to the geographic size of Texas, there are many open roads and different terrains that make riding an exhilarating experience.
 Additionally, Texas is home to many large motorcycle rallies like the Lone Star Rally in Galveston, Texas.
 In Texas, Bikers have the same rights and obligations as any other motor vehicle on the road.
-However, it is always important for your own safety and safety of others to know and understand Texas Motorcycle Laws.
+However, it is always important for your own safety and the safety of others to know and understand Texas Motorcycle Laws.

 Texas Motorcycle License

 In Texas, to be able to legally drive a motorcycle you must have a valid class M License.
 In order to obtain a Class M license, you must obtain a regular driver’s license, as well as, take a motorcycle safety course.

 This motorcycle safety course teaches new or inexperienced riders the basics of how to ride a motorcycle as well as, how to handle a motorcycle in dangerous situations.
 These courses break down the basic controls of a motorcycle and teach future riders some high-priority safety skills.
 Additionally, you can expect your course to include several hours of riding a motorcycle.